Proprietary Models

 Results do not guarantee future success and do not represent returns that any investor attained.
 You cannot invest directly in our models.
 CAGR is the compound annual growth rate.
 Drawdowns are on a month-end basis.
 UPI is the Ulcer Performance Index which divides return by the Ulcer Index.
 The Ulcer Index measures the depth and duration of drawdowns from earlier highs.
 Please see the Disclaimer page for additional information.

-Please contact us for fact sheets and additional information on our proprietary models.
+Please contact us for more information and fact sheets on our proprietary models.